jongwooo/likelionmju-serverless-bot/README.md

 12. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
 Jest is a JavaScript testing framework.

+13. **`meta-config.js`**: This file contains answers to questions, default replies, and answers to be ignored.

-13. **`package-lock.json`** (See `package.json` below, first).
+14. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-14. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+15. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-15. **`questions.js`**: This file contains a list of answers to the questions.

 ## ✅ Testing